cloudxabide/tech-notes/AKS/azure_cni_azure_policy.md

-# An AKS cluster with the network plugin as Azure CNI with network policy type as Azure Policy.
+# An AKS cluster with the network plugin as Azure CNI with Azure as the Network Policy.

 1. Create an AKS cluster with Network plugin as Azure CNI.